SabaAttar/Telecom-Customer-Churn-Analysis/README.md

  # 📊 Telecom Customer Churn Analysis

 ## 📌 Problem Statement
-Customer churn is a critical challenge in the telecom industry, where customers frequently switch service providers due to competitive pricing, service quality, or better offers.
-High churn rates directly impact revenue and business growth.
+Customer churn is a critical challenge in the telecom industry, where customers frequently switch service providers due to competitive pricing, service quality, and better offers.
+High churn rates directly impact revenue, profitability, and business growth.

-This project aims to analyze telecom customer data to identify key factors driving churn and provide actionable insights to improve customer retention and business decision-making.
+This project analyzes telecom customer data to identify key factors driving churn and provide actionable insights to improve customer retention.

+This project simulates a real-world business scenario where telecom companies use data analytics to identify high-risk customers and implement effective retention strategies.

 ---